OAButton/discussion/README.md

 * Bug: something that isn't working as expected
 * Enhancement: a way to improve something, usually a new requirement
 * Question / Discussion: a question or topic of discussion.
 Doesn't denote we should actually do something, just think about it.
-* help wanted: we'd love help here! (coming soon: good first bugs)
+* help wanted: we'd love help here!
-* Plugin / Bookmarklet / Website / Emails / Admin: the place the issue relates too
+* Plugin / Bookmarklet / Website / Emails / Admin / and more : the product the issue relates too
 * Priority: more important than other things in a catagory
 * Blocked x : We need x in order to close the issue.
 These labels are added when an issue is created as part of estimating how much work will be needed to close it (and how to close it).
 They are not removed.
 * Jisc: This label shows work supported by Jisc (thanks Jisc!).